 Mix whole grain pretzels with crunchy cereal, dried cherries, peanuts or other favorite nuts, pumpkin seeds, and dark chocolate chips.

 My favorite are these beauties.
 I pulled them together when we were off to a sports practice after school one day.
 The pantry was pretty bare, but we never run out of fruit and yogurt.
-I layered pears and tangerines with plain yogurt, a drizzle of honey, and a sprinkle of nuts and crunchy cereal.
+I layered kiwi and pomegranate with plain yogurt, a drizzle of honey, and a sprinkle of nuts and crunchy cereal.
 If I’d had granola on hand, that would have been my “crunch” of choice.
 It covers all your bases: protein and a little fat(which means the calories will stick with your kids longer carbs alone), along with fiber, vitamin C, and calcium.
 My kids gobbled them down without a grumble, and weren’t hungry until dinnertime.